 If you haven’t been tested for HIV, consider asking your doctor for an HIV test.
-You can also seek out free, anonymous HIV testing at a clinic near you.
-A list of local testing sites can be found at hivtest.org.
-This government service allows you to search for test sites by zip code.
+You can also seek free and anonymous HIV testing at a clinic near you.
+Visit the CDC’s GetTested website to find a local testing site.

 - if you have symptoms of another sexually transmitted infection (STI)